 - 3 hidden strobe modes

-Available for around $20 this is on the edge for some people to be called a budget light.
-But there is literally no right-angle flashlight that can beat this one for under $20!
-Its 72mm long with a head diameter of 20mm, which is really tiny.
-You can choose between the XPG3 (with a cooler white beam) or the Nichia 219C ( with a more neutral beam).
-It can be used as a headlamp as well.
-It can be bought with and without a headband.
-With headband it's about $5 more expensive.
+But there is literally no right-angle flashlight that can beat this one in its price range!
+Its only 72mm long with a head diameter of 20mm.
+You can choose between the XPG3 (with a cooler white beam) and the Nichia 219C ( with a more neutral white beam).
+It can also be used as a headlamp if you buy the extra headband.
+This will cost about $5 extra.

 Acebeam being famous for their extremely bright and powerful flashights.
 They have this PT10 series on the market since 2016, but there aren't any other ones that beat this one in brightness on 2AAA batteries!
 This one holding the brightest LED flashlight with 2AAA batteries!